topseed/topseed-helloworld/README.md

 ## Getting started with a 'hello world':

-Download and unzip this project
+Download and unzip this project.

 Alternative 1: Run (static):
 - Open your Google Chrome web browser and install the "Web Server for Chrome" app from <https://chrome.google.com/webstore/search/Web%20Server?_category=apps >